-4.1 There shall be six four categories of membership of the Association.
+4.1 Categories: There shall be four categories of membership of the Association:-

-4.2.1 For election to full membership of the Association, the candidate shall apply in writing. be eligible as below and pay the relevant subscription)
+4.2 For full membership of the Association, the candidate shall be eligible as below and pay the relevant subscription)

-4.3 Candidates for election to full membership shall be Solicitors of the Supreme Court, enrolled and practising.
+4.3 Candidates for full membership shall be Solicitors of the Supreme Court, enrolled and practising.

 4.10 The annual subscription of each member other than a life member or an honorary member shall be either the current subscription or such other sums as shall be specified by the Committee on the recommendation of the Treasurer and notified to members at the Annual General Meeting.

 4.11 The first annual subscription shall be payable within fourteen days after admission as a member and all subsequent annual subscriptions shall be payable in advance on 1 November each year.
 Failure to pay the first subscription within one month of the despatch of the notice of election shall make such election null and void.
 No refund shall be payable upon the resignation or expulsion of a member.

 4.12 The Committee may expel from membership of the Association any member whose subscription is more than three months in arrear.
 Notice shall be given to any such member giving the member ten days from the date of the notice to pay the subscription on penalty of exclusion from membership.